 My dad bought me 100 1965 Topps baseball cards at a card show in Memphis, TN (I think I was there to get Lou Brock's autograph).
 I have been hooked on those ever since too.
-I have about 97% of that set complete with the toughest card, the Mickey Mantle (#350), which I bought in Memphis at Nostalgia World for $33.
-That card is raw and maybe grades out in VG/EX grade or so.
+I am only missing one card (Sandy Koufax) to complete that set complete.
+I got the toughest card, the Mickey Mantle (#350), growing up in Memphis from Nostalgia World for $33.
+That card is raw and maybe grades out in VG/EX grade.

 I am slowly building my vintage sets and would like to trade for some of the cards I need.
 I started a low-grade (aka "beater") set of 1955 Topps which is nearing completion.
 So any help with those would be greatly appreciated.